 - When the beef cubes are soft, add flour to thicken the stew.
 In the next step, I'll provide a helpful method for making the stew sauce smoother and more cohesive.

 - Thickening of goulash with flour (optional): Take off the pot's lid.
-Using a small sieve, carefully dust the surface of the stew with a tablespoon of flour.
+Using a small sieve, carefully dust the surface of the stew with 1 Tablespoon all-purpose flour.
 Do not stir.
 Cover with the lid and leave to cook for a further 15 minutes.
 Remove the lid and stir.
 The sauce will be just thick enough!

-- Remove bay leaves, add crushed garlic and dried marjoram, and stir.
+- Remove bay leaves, add 4 cloves garlic and 1 teaspoon dried marjoram Stir well.
 Season with salt to your liking.
 Cover with a lid and let it rest off heat for 10 minutes.

 Notes